 Before coming to Cambridge, I was a Postdoctoral Research Fellow at the Munich Centre for Mathematical Philosophy and a Lecturer at the University of Sydney.
-I obtained my PhD in Philosophy from the University of Bristol and my undergraduate degree in History and Philosophy of Science from the University of Athens. |
+I obtained my PhD in Philosophy from the University of Bristol and my undergraduate degree in History and Philosophy of Science and Technology from the University of Athens. |

 What I do.